 - Assuming there is a good fit between you and our firm, we will then design a plan to make sure your family will be taken care of in the event of the unthinkable.

 - Once the plan has been designed to your satisfaction, we’ll schedule a return visit to our office about 4-6 weeks later so you can sign your planning documents.

 After our meeting

 - Once you’ve signed your planning documents, your family and your assets will be completely protected in case of your death or incapacity.
-We will create a digital record of the documents so you can easily access them.
+We will create a digital record of the documents so you can easily access them if the need arises.